noeljohnson/Canvas-Annotations/drawFLine.md

 **`FreeLine`** This class is used to free drawing objects, it is a subclass of `Shape`

-Following are the other instance variables of the `FreeLine` class
+Following are the additional instance variables of the `FreeLine` class

 * `index` : used while drawing the bezier curve of the given `arr`

-Following are the methods of `FreeLine` class
+Following are the additional methods of `FreeLine` class

 * `getPoints()` : based on `index` values, the bezier curve is drawn between the points, this is a cubic bezier curve and the last two points of the previous points of the previous curve, will be used in the new curve generated, `index` variable reflects the same